-- (c) The Council is notified in writing no later than 48 hours prior to the building being relocated to its final destination site. - (d) All external reinstatement work is completed within 12 months of the building being relocated to its final destination site.
+- (c) The Council is notified in writing no later than 48 hours prior to the building being relocated to its final destination site.

+(d) All a transformed to the building being relocated to its final destination site. - (d) All external reinstatement work is completed within 12 months of the building being relocated to its final destination site.